 - Educate yourself about planning options.
 Look at models in neighboring counties or states, look for what worked and didn’t work.
 Of course, no one has time to research every master plan out there, but if you are visiting somewhere and you see something you like or you hate, ask how it happened.
 For example, many horse people are astounded when they drive through Green Spring and Worthington Valleys in Baltimore.
 The Valleys are impressive because thirty years ago they zoned their rural density for a minimum of 50 acres per house, with the areas closer to Baltimore City having a much higher density of dwellings per acre in order to direct development into those areas.
 Europe does not have the luxury of abundant land like we do, so they have never been able to afford to ignore their inner population cores for new fringe development.
 We can learn lessons from them.

 - Be aware of and involved in your area’s planning process.
-If you were building a new home, you would be involved in the design and construction.
+If you were building a new home, you would be involved in the design and construction, as it is very likely that this will be your forever home.
+When you are building a home, however, you need to make sure that you hire the right people for the job.
+For example, somewhere like Safe2Core Miami located company, takes the time to make sure that the concrete you are working on, or building on, is stable enough to withstand the pressure of a building.
+Not only that, but you will have full creative control over how you want your home to look.
 Well, your community is your home–be involved in the design and construction, because it is not going to remain static.
 Everyone has websites these days, so it is no longer as difficult as it used to be to get information about meetings and agendas.
 And be ready with sound financial arguments.

 - Support programs that encourage ag preservation and redevelopment of abandoned or decaying urban/suburban areas.
 There are private, charitable programs as well as county, state, and federal programs.
 Support programs that make it possible for farmers to continue profitably farming, and you will help to ensure preservation of farmland.